liberapay/liberapay.com/README.md

 It should now be accessible at [http://localhost:8339/](http://localhost:8339/).

-You can create some fake users to make it look more like the real site:
+By default there are no users.
+You can create accounts like you would on the real website, and if you want you can also create a bunch of fake users (but they're not great):

     make data

+To grant admin permissions to an account, modify the database like so:

+    psql liberapay -c "update participants set privileges = 1 where username = 'account-username'"

 #### Payday